-Facility Description Manage Package Baselines Click on the 'Design > Model > Manage > Manage Baselines' ribbon option to open the 'Baselines' dialog, which you can use to capture the state of development of the Specification Package, as a Baseline.
+Facility Description Manage Package Baselines Press Ctrl+Alt+B or click on the 'Design > Package > Manage > Manage Baselines' ribbon option to open the 'Baselines' dialog, which you can use to capture the state of development of the Specification Package, as a Baseline.
 At a later point, you can compare the current state of the Package with this captured Baseline (or another one) and establish the changes that have been made since that Baseline was made.
 You can also roll back any of the changes that you do not want to keep.
-View Audit Trail Click on the 'Configure > Model > Auditing' ribbon option to display the Audit View and the 'Audit History' tab of the System Output window.
-You can use the Audit View initially to turn on and configure Auditing, and then to perform audit checks on changes to the elements and connectors in the Specification Package (which might include changes to objects other than those of the Specification element type).
-The results of the audit check are displayed both in the Audit View and in the System Output window.
+View Audit Trail Click on the 'Settings > Model > Auditing' ribbon option to display the Audit View and the 'Audit History' tab of the System Output window.
+You can use the Audit View initially to turn on and configure Auditing, and then to perform audit checks on changes to the elements and connectors in the Specification Package (which might include changes to objects other than those of the Specification element type).The results of the audit check aredisplayed both in the Audit View and inthe System Output window.
 Resources Click on the 'Construct > Resource Management > Resources' ribbon option to display the Resource Allocation window.
 You can use this window to define and allocate work for the people (resources) working on the Specification Package, either at Package level or at element level (select an element on the Specification Manager before defining the work).
-You can also select the Project window 'Risk', 'Effort' and 'Metrics' tabs to define other aspects of work on an element (the 'Construct > Project Management > Effort', 'Risks' and 'Metrics' ribbon options).
-You create and update the actual records through the '<item> appropriate Project window tab and review the record, and add more records if necessary.
-Maintenance Click on the 'Construct > Change Management' ribbon panel and select the appropriate option for any of these Maintenance items: Features Changes Documents Issues Defects Tasks The corresponding tab of the Maintenance window displays, through which you can create a record to define the maintenance item for the Specification Package or a selected element within it.
+You can also select the Project Tools window 'Risk', 'Effort' and 'Metrics' tabs to define other aspects of work on an element (the 'Construct &gt; Project Management &gt; Effort', 'Risks' and 'Metrics' ribbon options).
+You create and update the actual records through the '<item> Details' dialog.</item> Once you have allocated a resource or defined a risk, an icon displays on the element row in the corresponding column of the Specification Manager, and in the 'All Indicators' column.
+You can double-click on the icon to redisplay the appropriate Project Tools window tab and review the record, and add more records if necessary.
+Maintenance Click on the 'Construct > Change Management' ribbon panel and select the appropriate option for any of these Maintenance items: • Features • Changes • Documents • Issues • Defects • Tasks The corresponding tab of the Maintenance window displays, through which you can create a record to define the maintenance item for the Specification Package or a selected element within it.
 When you create one of these records, an icon displays on the element row in the 'Maintenance' and 'All Indicators' columns of the Specification Manager.
-Testing Click on the 'Construct > Testing > Tests' ribbon option and select the appropriate option for any of these test types:
+Testing Click on the 'Construct > Test Management > Tests' ribbon option and select the appropriate option for any of

-Once you have allocated a resource or defined a risk, an icon displays on the element row in the corresponding column of the Specification Manager, and in the 'All Indicators' column.
-You can double-click on the icon to redisplay the

-Details' dialog.

-- A11
+these test types:

+• All

-- Inspection
+• Inspection

-- Unit
+• Unit

-- Integration
+Integration

-- System
+• System

-- Acceptance
+Acceptance

-- Scenario
+Scenario

-The Testing window displays at the corresponding tab, through which you can create a record to define a Test for the Specification Package or a selected element within it (the record is actually created and edited on the '<item> Details' dialog).
+The Test Cases window displays at the corresponding tab, through which you can create a record to define a Test for the Specification Package or a selected element within it (the record is actually created and edited on the ' <item> Details' dialog).
 When you create one of these records, an icon displays on the element row in the 'Test' and 'All Indicators' columns of the Specification Manager.
-You can double-click on the icon to redisplay the Testing window and review the record, and to add more records if necessary.
+You can double-click on the icon to redisplay the Test Cases window and review the record, and to add more records if necessary.</item>

+View Package as Gantt or List Click on the 'Design > Package > Gantt View' or 'List View' ribbon option to display the Package contents in Gantt or List format, on a separate tab.
+The Gantt